carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 Usage
 ------

-The SLP Vectorizer is not enabled by default, but it can be enabled through clang using the command line flag:
+The SLP Vectorizer is enabled by default, but it can be disabled through clang using the command line flag:

 .. code-block:: console

-   $ clang -fslp-vectorize file.c
+   $ clang -fno-slp-vectorize file.c

 LLVM has a second basic block vectorization phase which is more compile-time intensive (The BB vectorizer).
 This optimization